-At the beginning of our experiment, subjects are sorted into player roles (row or column), which they maintain throughout.
+which they maintain throughout.
 Subjects state beliefs and take actions for games that appear in random order.
-These include the X-games for six different values of X. At no point do subjects receive feedback.
-Importantly, each game appears several times so that we may observe multiple elicitations per subject.
+These include the X-games for six different values of X. At no point do subjects receive feedback, and each game appears several times so that we may observe multiple elicitations per subject.

-In testing the axioms, we find that axioms on comparative statics hold, but those on levels do not.
-Interestingly, for the axioms that are rejected, our findings differ across player roles.
+In testing the axioms, we find that comparative statics (responsiveness and belief-responsiveness) hold, but restrictions on levels (monotonicity and unbiasedness) do not.
+For the axioms that are rejected, our findings differ across player roles.